András Kun

 András Kun, O.F.M.
-(8 November 1911 - 19 September 1945 in Budapest, Hungary) was a Roman Catholic priest of the Franciscan Order.
-During the Holocaust in Hungary, Kun was also the commander of an Anti-Semitic death squad for the Arrow Cross Party.
+(8 November 1911 – 19 September 1945 in Budapest, Hungary) was a Roman Catholic priest of the Franciscan Order.
+During the Holocaust in Hungary, Kun was also the commander of an antisemitic death squad for the Arrow Cross Party.
 After the Second World War, Kun was prosecuted for war crimes by a Hungarian People's Tribunal after Hungary's occupation by Soviet armies.
 He was convicted and hanged.

 Life

 Early life and Church career

 András Kun was born 8 November 1911 in Nyírbátor, Kingdom of Hungary.
 He attended seminary in Rome.
 He then served as a priest in a Franciscan monastery.
 In 1943, Kun was, according to journalist Rezső Szirmai, expelled from the monastery and moved to Budapest.

 Although it is uncertain whether he ever had valid faculties, Kun sometimes gave sermons and offered Nuptial Masses at Sacred Heart of Jesus Roman Catholic Church in Városmajor.